muratk5n/thirdwave/en/README.md

 ---

-The sun is plasma they say
+The sun is plasma some say

 ---